 Students are expected to be able to:

-1) Apply the knowledge of mathematics, science, and engineering;
+1) Apply the knowledge of mathematics, engineering, and organizations;

 2) Design and conduct experiments;